joendres/nextcloud-filelink/README.md

     * Username
     * App Token (or password)

-### Getting an App Token for Nextcloud or ownCloud
+### Getting an App Token for Nextcloud or ownCloud Classic

-1. Open your Nextcloud or ownCloud account in the browser
+1. Open your Nextcloud or ownCloud Classic account in the browser
 2. Go to Settings -> Security -> App Token
 3. At the bottom of the page generate a new token.
 4. Copy&paste it into the "App Token" field of the __*cloud__ preferences page in Thunderbird.
-1. Also copy the _username_ into the  __*cloud__ preferences page in Thunderbird.
+5. Also copy the _username_ into the  __*cloud__ preferences page in Thunderbird.
 It might differ from your login username.

 ### Getting an App Token for OpenCloud